wu87988622/ohara/docs/src/rest/rest-streams.rst

   .. note::

-     You should use :ref:`get streamapp <rest-streams-get-information>` to fetch up-to-date status
+     You should use :ref:`get stream <rest-streams-get-information>` to fetch up-to-date status

-get topology tree graph from specific streamApp
+get topology tree graph from specific stream
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 [TODO] This is not implemented yet !